shunjizhan/Acrobat-Portal/README.md

 ## Tech Stack
 - React for frontend.
 - NodeJS (Express) for backend.
 - Cloud MongoDB for data storage.
-Currently we are using the mlab free version of cloud MongoDB, and may swtich to more official Mongo Atlas in the future.
+Currently we are using the [mLab](https://mlab.com) free version of cloud MongoDB, and may swtich to more official [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) in the future.

 ## Run
 If don't have create-react-app installed yet